tullyhansen/botcat/README.md

 ## Licensing

-Licensing is confusing as heck!
-Hopefully [botDB](.) becomes a useful, interesting resource in its own right, but also one that can freely be incorporated into other projects.
+Licensing is confusing as heck! [botDB](.) is meant to be a useful reference in its own right, but also one that can freely be incorporated into other projects.
 With this aim in mind:

-- the [botDB](.) website (and associated GitHub code repository) is licensed under the MIT License
+- the [botDB](.) website and underlying code are licensed under the MIT License
-- elements of the [botDB](.) website and code fall under the licenses assigned by their respective creators, as described in the [full license](license/)
+- parts of the [botDB](.) website and code fall under the licenses assigned by their respective creators, as described in the [full license](license/)
-- the [botDB](.) database (collected by and stored in Google Docs) is made available under the [Open Database License](http://opendatacommons.org/licenses/odbl/1.0/)
-- any rights in individual contents of the database are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/)
+- the [botDB](.) database and data hosted on Google Docs and any rights in individual entries therein are licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/)

-For user-contributed entries to the [botDB](.) database, copyright remains with the contributor but the content is licensed for use in accordance with [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/), in a similar manner to [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Copyrights).
-(I hope.)
+Users who contribute to the [botDB](.) database retain copyright in anything they author, but agree to license their work for use in accordance with the above, in a similar fashion to [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Copyrights).
+A link to [this page](.) is considered sufficient to meet the attribution requirements of the above.

 For further details, see the [full license](license/).